 The Reference Shelf

 - Ronald Reagan’s first inaugural address in 1981, decrying deficits.

-- A September 2013 Congressional Budget Office assessment of the fiscal situation.
+- The June 2017 Congressional Budget Office outlook of the fiscal situation.

 - William Gale, an economist at the Brookings Institution, and Brad DeLong, an economics professor at the University of California, Berkeley, debated whether deficits matter.